PennockTech/openpgpkey-control/README.md

    administrative setup or web-server configuration.
 That is outside the scope of this tool (or this repo, with no current plans to bring it in scope).
+4. `update-bundles` creates keyrings from configuration files with names starting `bundle.`; these bundles are expected to contain cross-signatures, so are not made from the versions of the files included in the repo.

 Both of the first two tools mutate the content of this repository, but will often re-create the exact same content, letting Git handle the lack of